potatoqualitee/SPReplicator/README.md

 Install-Module SPReplicator -Scope CurrentUser
 ```

-If you're scheduling tasks via Task Schedule or SQL Server agent, installing the module with administrative privleges is best because it will ensure all users have access via Program Files.
+If you're scheduling tasks via Task Schedule or SQL Server agent, installing the module with administrative privileges is best because it will ensure all users have access via Program Files.

 ## Usage scenarios